BrewBlox/brewblox-documentation/docs/blog/2021-06-30-this-is-the-brewblox-spark-4/README.md

 With simple brackets, the Spark and the I/O modules can be clicked onto on a DIN rail inside your box.

+## What do you think?
+Let us know your thoughts [on our community forum](https://community.brewpi.com/t/this-is-the-spark-4/).